Ruth Benedict: College and marriage

 Over the next few years, Ruth took up many different jobs.
-She first tried paid social work for the Charity Organization Society, and later, she accepted a job as a teacher at the Westlake School for Girls in Los Angeles, California.
-While working there, she gained her interest in Asia that would later affect her choice of fieldwork as a working anthropologist.
+She first tried paid social-work for the Charity Organization Society; later she accepted a job as a teacher at the Westlake School for Girls in Los Angeles, California.
+While working there, she gained an interest in Asia that would later affect her choice of fieldwork as a working anthropologist.
 However, she was unhappy with that job as well and, after one year, left to teach English in Pasadena at the Orton School for Girls.
-Those years were difficult, and she had depression and severe loneliness.
+Those years were difficult, and she experienced depression and severe loneliness.
 However, through reading authors like Walt Whitman and Richard Jefferies, who stressed a worth, importance, and enthusiasm for life, she held onto hope for a better future.

 The summer after her first year teaching at the Orton School, she returned home to the Shattucks' farm to spend some time in thought and peace.
 There, Stanley Rossiter Benedict, an engineer at Cornell Medical College, began to visit her at the farm.
 She had met him by chance in Buffalo, New York around 1910.
-That summer, Ruth fell deeply in love with Stanley as he began to visit her more and accepted his proposal for marriage.
+That summer, Ruth fell deeply in love with Stanley as he began to visit her more, and she accepted his proposal for marriage.
 Invigorated by love, she undertook several writing projects to keep busy besides the everyday housework chores in her new life with Stanley.
 She began to publish poems under different pseudonyms: Ruth Stanhope, Edgar Stanhope, and Anne Singleton.
-She also began work on writing a biography about Mary Wollstonecraft and other lesser-known women that she felt deserved more acknowledgement for their work and contributions.
+She also began work on writing a biography of Mary Wollstonecraft and other lesser-known women who (she felt) deserved more acknowledgement for their work and contributions.